Warlpiri people: Joint land claim

 On 21 August 1980 a land claim was submitted by 90 claimants on behalf of the Warlpiri, Kukatja And Ngarti peoples, as traditional owners, under the Aboriginal Land Rights (Northern Territory) Act 1976, for an area of about 2,340 km2.
 It was the 11th traditional land claim presented on behalf of Aboriginal traditional owners by the Central Land Council.
 The land borders on areas in which each of the languages – Ngarti, Warlpiri, and Kukatja – is dominant.
 People from the different language groups have been influenced by each other when residing at Balgo, Western Australia and Lajamanu, Northern Territory.
 The claim was presented at Balgo Mission.
 The recommendation handed down by Justice Sir William Kearney on 23 August 1985 and presented on 19 August 1986 was that "the whole of the claim area be granted to a Land Trust for the benefit of Aboriginals entitled by tradition to its use or occupation, whether or not the traditional entitlement is qualified as to place, time, circumstance, purpose or permission".

-Walpiri people now manage their Country as part of the Southern Tanami Indigenous Protected Area, declared in 2012.
+In 2007 the Warlpiri, as managers and guardians of the land, declared some 4 million hectares of Northern Tanami an Indigenous Protected Area (IPA) and this IPA was extended to the over 10 million hectares of the Southern Tanami in 2012.